Pool of the Sacred Fish (Sanliurfa)

 By the Editors of the Madain Project

-The Pool of the Sacred Fish (Turkish: Balikli Göl, literally meaning the Balikli Lake) is a religious site in the Turkish city of Sanliurfa adjacent to the Mevlid Halil Mosque.
-Also knows as the, Pool of Abraham, accrding to Islamic tradition Nimrud threw prophet Ibrahim (biblical Abraham) in fire at this location.
-According to the local legend, when Nimrod flung Abraham into the fire, the fire became water and the firewood became the fish, which persist to this day.
+The Pool of the Sacred Fish (Balikli Göl, literally meaning the Balikli Lake), also known as the Pool of Abraham or Halil-ür Rahman Lake, is a natural spring-fed basin located in the central district of Şanlıurfa, southeastern Türkiye.
+Today it is a religious site in the historic city of Sanliurfa adjacent to the Mevlid Halil Mosque.
+According to a local Islamic tradition King Nimrud, biblical king of ancient Sumer, threw prophet Ibrahim (biblical Abraham) in fire at this location.
+However, according to the legend, when Nimrod flung Abraham into the fire, the fire became water and the firewood became the fish, which persist to this day.

 Overview

-The legendary Pool of Sacred Fish (Balıklıgöl) where Abraham was thrown into the fire by Nimrod.
-The pool is in the courtyard of the mosque of Halil-ur-Rahman, built by the Ayyubids in 1211 and now surrounded by the attractive Gölbaşı-gardens designed by architect Merih Karaaslan.
-The courtyard is where the fishes thrive.
+The pool is situated within the grounds of the mosque complex of Halil-ur-Rahman, built by the Ayyubids in 1211 CE and now surrounded by the attractive Gölbaşı-gardens designed by architect Merih Karaaslan.
 A local legend says seeing a white fish will open the door to the heavens.

 circa 2000 BCE